gymrek-lab/TRTools/README.rst

 -----
 TRTools includes the following tools.

+* `mergeSTR <https://trtools.readthedocs.io/en/latest/source/mergeSTR.html>`_: a tool to merge VCF files across multiple samples genotyped using the same tool
 * `dumpSTR <https://trtools.readthedocs.io/en/latest/source/dumpSTR.html>`_: a tool for filtering VCF files with TR genotypes
-* `mergeSTR <https://trtools.readthedocs.io/en/latest/source/mergeSTR.html>`_: a tool to merge VCF files across multiple samples genotyped using the same tool
+* `qcSTR <https://trtools.readthedocs.io/en/latest/source/qcSTR.html>`_: a tool for generating various quality control plots for a TR callset
 * `statSTR <https://trtools.readthedocs.io/en/latest/source/statSTR.html>`_: a tool for computing various statistics on VCF files
 * `compareSTR <https://trtools.readthedocs.io/en/latest/source/compareSTR.html>`_: a tool for comparing TR callsets
-* `qcSTR <https://trtools.readthedocs.io/en/latest/source/qcSTR.html>`_: a tool for generating various quality control plots for a TR callset

 Type :code:`<command> --help` to see a full set of options.

 It additionally includes a python library, :code:`trtools`, which can be accessed from within Python scripts. e.g.::

         import trtools.utils.utils as stls
         allele_freqs = {5: 0.5, 6: 0.5} # 50% of alleles have 5 repeat copies, 50% have 6
         stls.GetHeterozygosity(allele_freqs) # should return 0.5

 Usage
 -----

-We recommend new users start with example commands described in the `Command-Line interface for each tool <https://trtools.readthedocs.io/en/latest/UTILITIES.html>`_.
+We recommend new users start with the example commands described in the `command-line interface for each tool <https://trtools.readthedocs.io/en/latest/UTILITIES.html>`_.
-We also suggest going through our `example vignettes <https://trtools.readthedocs.io/en/latest/VIGNETTES.html>`_ that walk through some example workflows using TRTools.
+We also suggest going through our `vignettes <https://trtools.readthedocs.io/en/latest/VIGNETTES.html>`_ that walk through some example workflows using TRTools.

 Supported TR Callers
 --------------------